 But one thing's for sure: country music represents quite well.

 Also, Idaho, Montana and Wyoming all need to up their game a bit.
-Though maybe that’s not too fair, considering all three states combine for fewer people than the Texas hill country combined.
-The odds of those states birthing a major money-making artist just isn’t great to begin with.
+Though maybe that's not too fair, considering all three states combine for fewer people than the Texas hill country combined.
+The odds of those states birthing a major money-making music artist just isn't great to begin with, unless they're allowed to adopt The Beatles, Elton John, Led Zeppelin, The Rolling Stones, AC/DC, Eric Clapton, Rod Stewart, BTS, Ed Sheeran, Adele, Shania Twain or any other act from outside the United States with a history of Billboard chart success and RIAA (Recording Industry Association of America) album unit records as their own.

-It’s important to note, this map covers people who were born in the state.
+It's important to note, this map covers people who were born in the state.
 Even if they moved.
-Or if its a band, the band was “born” in the state.
-That’s why Aerosmith hails from Vermont, though Steven Tyler hails from New York City.
+Or if it's a band, the band was "born" in the state.
+That's why Aerosmith hails from Vermont, though Steven Tyler hails from New York City.
+And while many associate Elvis Presley with Tennessee, he was born in Mississippi.
+Likewise, it turns out that Eminem's not from Michigan.

-Though you may think Beyonce reigns as Texas’ most popular artist currently, George Strait takes the title for best-selling artist from the state.
-And in fact, the Dixie Chicks usurp Beyonce’s 17 million-plus album sales.
-Though if you include her time with Destiny’s Child, Beyonce wins by a few million.
+Though you may think Beyonce reigns as Texas' most popular artist currently, George Strait takes the title for best-selling artist from the state.
+And in fact, the Dixie Chicks usurped Beyonce's 17 million-plus album sales as a solo artist back when this list was compiled.
+Though if you include her time with Destiny's Child, Beyonce wins by a few million.

-And it’s nice to see Dwight Yoakam representing in Kentucky (yep, even beating out Billy Ray Cyrus).
-All in all, artists with country ties take nearly 15 states.
+And it's nice to see Dwight Yoakam representing in Kentucky (yep, even beating out Billy Ray Cyrus).
+All in all, recording artists with ties to the country music industry take nearly 15 states, including Oklahoma's Garth Brooks (whose home state competition included Reba McEntire) and Pennsylvania's Taylor Swift.

-The map comes from Redditor famicon3, who used data from Wikipedia to compile the whole thing.
+The map spotlighting some of the best-selling artists of all time comes from Redditor famicon3, who used data from Wikipedia to compile the whole thing.